Hi, this is me, Tracy

 When did you start sewing?

 My sewing journey started in school when I did GCSE and then 'A' level Textiles but I didn't really pick it up again until I moved to New Zealand and had my kids.
 In 2017 when both kids were in school my sister shared this cool initiative she had recently come across called Boomerang Bags that had started up in Australia and there were groups popping up all over the world.
 We got excited about making fabric bags and giving them away to encourage people to say no to a plastic bag.
-We started a group where we lived and held community sew bees.
+We started a group where we lived and held community sewing bees.
 We quickly up-skilled ourselves in french seams and box corners and away we went!.
 I even screen printed the boomerang bag logo at home.

-Why do you use second hand fabric?
+Why use second hand fabric?

 Where do you get your fabric from?

-I get my fabric from a variety of places. second hand shops, Trade Me, Marketplace, my local resource centre and the local zero waste shop.
+I get my fabric from a variety of places.
+Second hand shops, Trade Me, Marketplace, my local Resource Centre and the local Zero Waste shop.
 I spend a fair amount of time keeping an eye out for suitable fabric.

 I also sometimes get donations from friends, as the word is out now that I can't say no to fabric!